mathminx/Note-Taker/README.md

 ## Tests

- Unit tests for the creation of the shapes can be found in shapes.tests.js and run using Jest.
-To run the tests, type `npm run test`
+ Tests for GET, POST, and DELETE requests were tested locally using Insomnia.

  ## License